-Personal Medical leave may be granted to probationary or permanent employees by the department head.
+Personal Medical leave may be granted to employees by the County Administrator or designee.
 Requests must be submitted with medical certification from a medical provider stating the estimated duration of the leave and anticipated release to return to work.
 A medical leave may be granted for a maximum of one year (extensions may be possible under the ADA or pending disability retirement).